 The green Galicia in the far northwest of Spain is one of the seventeen autonomous regions of the country.

-The location of the mountains close to the see has the disadvantage that it rains a lot.
+The location of the mountains close to the sea has the disadvantage that it rains a lot.
 Although it creates a beautiful green hinterland, in the summers, however, it is drier and can also be hot.
 In this region, the likelihood of forest fires is too high.
-The months of June and July you have the most chance of sun and the least chance of precipitation.
+In June and July, you have the most chance of sun and the least chance of precipitation.
 Moreover, it is the most extended light, which is undoubtedly excellent for (pilgrimage) hikers.

 Galicia has some beautiful cities.
 Besides Santiago de Compostela, with its famous cathedral, the towns of Ferrol, Lugo, Orense and Pontevedra are worthwhile.
 This tower is the oldest Roman lighthouse in the world that is still in use.

 Ferrol is a smaller port town, where scallops, the sign of Saint Jacob, are cultivated for the coast.
 Vieira is a local delicacy made with scallops.
 Many pilgrims do the city to follow the 118-kilometre long pilgrim pass to Santiago from the medieval port of Curuxeiras.
 The Roman towns of Ourense, on the Miño, and Pontevedra, on the Atlantic coast, both offer several historical sites.